argcast/paykit/README.md

 - Provides a single `syncStripeDataToKV(customerId)` method to eliminate inconsistencies
 - Responds to relevant Stripe webhook events
 - Offers prebuilt route handlers and helpers tailored to each supported framework
-- You should carefully read [things that are still your problem](https://github.com/t3dotgg/stripe-recommendations?tab=readme-ov-file#things-that-are-still-your-problem) even we preset most of them in your `env.local` file.
+- You should carefully read [things that are still your problem](https://github.com/t3dotgg/stripe-recommendations?tab=readme-ov-file#things-that-are-still-your-problem).
+Setting up Stripe webhook pointing to your app is a thing you must do.
+Setting the correct environment variables is also up to you even we preset most of them in your `env.local` file for you to complete.

 ## What Paykit is *not*